Sohail Ahmed (activist)

-Sohail Ahmed (born 10 February 1992) is an English social activist of Pakistani-Kashmiri descent, former Islamist and Muslim extremist.
+Sohail Ahmed (born 10 February 1992) is an English social activist, former Islamist and Muslim extremist.
 Following his coming out as a gay man, he now works in the fields of counter-extremism, counter-terrorism, and social integration.
 He has been featured in the media and has written for a number of publications exploring his personal journey, LGBT rights in the Muslim world, and Islamic extremism.
 While he was a physics student at Queen Mary University in 2015, he said he had witnessed extremism and jihadism at the university.

 Background

-Ahmed is a British citizen of Pakistani-Kashmiri descent.
-His parents settled in London following the main wave of immigration from Mirpur, situated in Pakistan-controlled Kashmir.
+Ahmed is a British citizen of Pakistani Mirpuri descent.
+His parents settled in London following the main wave of immigration from Mirpur, in what is now Azad Kashmir, Pakistan.
 Ahmed grew up in East London.
 Originally coming from a Barelvi Muslim background, his parents later became radicalized and started believing in the Salafist form of Islam after befriending Wahhabi neighbours.